Creating an AI Agent

 System Prompting 101

-2. Create Tool Flows for your Agent.
+2. Create Tool Flows for the Agent

 Function Calling = Decisions Flow Execution